bexway/kotlin-spring-dynamo-example/README.md

 Finally, add the Repository created earlier to your Controller (letting Spring's dependency injection create the instance), create a route to query your table, and test that your Application spins up.
 For easy testing of data retrieval, spin up an aws dynamo-local Docker image and add some data with the AWS CLI.
 (If you're feeling ambitious, you can populate the table with dummy data using a Gradle task ([see createLocalDynamoDBData](./build.gradle)) and some [Dynamo DML](./src/main/dynamodml/user_dml.json))

 If you see errors from missing classes, you may be missing a dependency.
 If you see `ResourceNotFoundException: Cannot do operations on a non-existent table`, you haven't created your table.
 You can create the table by using the AWS CLI, or by going to application.yml and ensuring that entity2ddl>auto is set to `create-only`.
 If you see `java.lang.NoSuchMethodException: com.shoprunner.kotlinspringdynamoexample.dynamo.User.<init>()`, the arguments for your table's data class need defaults

+### Step 3: Composite Keys

+When using both a hash and sort key, they are treated as a composite key, where the table's "id" is both of them rather than one or the other.

+Create a new class to represent the id, and annotate it to read the hash and sort keys.
+Then, make that class the primary constructor argument for your table's data class, and write getter/setter methods to interact with the hash and sort key through the composite key class.